 - Did you know that almost 200 eagles migrate to this region every winter?
 For the best viewing of these amazing creatures, the time is now!
 January and February are best for viewing the eagles, as they begin to return to their nests in March.
 Do you plan to partake in eagle viewing this winter?
 Be sure to read the Institute’s eagle etiquette for tips.
 For example, it is recommended that you avoid disturbing the eagles and respect the natural surroundings during your outing.

-- The Eagle Institute’s Eagle Watch Bus Tours are cancelled for 2021.
+- The Eagle Institute’s Eagle Watch Bus Tours are scheduled for January 8 and 15 as well as February 5 and 12.
 This bus tour not only offers a scenic drive on a heated bus, but it is also a fantastic opportunity to learn about the eagles and their habitat from an experienced guide.
 Seats are limited and go quickly.
 To secure a reservation, call 570-226-3164.